education.vic.gov.au

 Targets

-• By 2027, increase the proportion of positive response scores on AtoSS across the school for the factor ‘differentiated learning’ from 55% (2023) to 72%
+• By 2028, increase the percentage of positive response scores on the Attitudes to School Survey (AtoSS) across the school for the factor ‘differentiated learning’ from 55% (2024) to 72%.

 Key Improvement Strategies (KIS)